SolunarNexus/Engineering-Notes/General.md

 #### Factoring metrics
 - Balance out two counter forces: **too many granular contracts** vs. **too few complex, poorly factored contracts**
  - Just one operation per contract is possible, but avoid it
- - Optimal No. of operations: 3-5 and no more then 20 (no more than 12)
+ - Optimal No. of operations: 3-5 and no more than 20 (no more than 12)
  - Size is **NOT** the metric of contract quality
  - Restrict contracts to `doSomething()` or `doOperation()`
  - (consumer) What does it take to do it?
 I don't know and I don't care.
 Because the more I know, the more I care.
 The more I care, the more I am coupled to you.
 The more you change, I change = **BAD**